Avi-Kenny/SimEngine/docs/index.md

 # SimEngine
 {: .fs-9 .fw-500 }

-An open-source framework for statistical simulations in R {: .fs-5 }
+A modular framework for statistical simulations in R {: .fs-5 }